Malinovv/etch-a-sketch/README.md

 Enjoy drawing under the cosmic sky! 🎨🌌

-Contributing
+## Contributing

 Feel free to contribute to make Starry Etch-a-Sketch even more amazing!
 Open an issue or create a pull request.

-License
-This project is licensed under the MIT License.

 Made with ❤️ by Malinovv 🚀